-2024 Community HOME Investment Program (CHIP) 2024 Grant Application Manual
+2025 Community HOME Investment Program (CHIP) 2025 Grant Application Manual

-SUMMARY
+APPLICATION SUMMARY OVERVIEW

-The Georgia Department of Community Affairs releases an application for the CHIP program annually to award Community HOME Investment Program (CHIP) grant funds to local government, nonprofit, and public housing authority applicants.
-These awards are to provide housing rehabilitation of owner-occupied single-family homes and new construction and reconstruction of affordable single-family housing units for sale to income-eligible homebuyers.
+The Georgia Department of Community Affairs ("DCA") releases an application for the Community HOME Investment Program ("CHIP") annually to award CHIP grant funds to local government, nonprofit, and public housing authority applicants.
+These awards are to provide housing rehabilitation of owner-occupied single-family homes and new construction and reconstruction of affordable single-family homes for sale to income-eligible homebuyers.

-The program is funded with federal HOME Investment Partnerships Program (HOME) funds and is subject to federal HOME regulations (24 CFR Parts 91 and 92) and any amendments thereto.
-The regulations governing the use of HOME funds may be found at the following link: https://www.hudexchange.info/programs/home/
+The program is funded with federal HOME Investment Partnerships Program (HOME) funds and is subject to federal HOME regulations (24 CFR Parts 91 and 92) and any amendments.
+The regulations governing the use of HOME funds may be found at the following link:

+https//www.hudexchange.info/programs/home/